zellwk/zellwk.com/src/posts/2019-01-30-write-dirty-code.md

 It's risky.
 It's scary.
 But it's what we have to do.

-Writing this article gave me the permission to write dirty code (and also to publish dirty code).
+Writing this article gave me permission to write dirty code (and also to publish dirty code).
 I hope it gave you the permission to write dirty code too.

 Here's to making better things by writing shitty code first. 🍻.